mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    :align: left

    Date, Description
-   22-10-05, Remove spec front matter and ``versionadded`` RST macros (since spec version was removed) 22-09-26, Add behavior for automatic Azure KeyVault credentials for ``kmsProviders``.
+   22-10-11, Specify a timeout on Azure IMDS HTTP requests and fix the resource URL 22-10-05, Remove spec front matter and ``versionadded`` RST macros (since spec version was removed) 22-09-26, Add behavior for automatic Azure KeyVault credentials for ``kmsProviders``.
    22-09-09, Prohibit ``rewrapManyDataKey`` with libmongocrypt <= 1.5.1.